robertoarcomano/Arduino/README.md

 # Sensors_ESPertino
 Arduino code for ESPertino: sensors values retrieving and publishing using MQTT

+## Overview
+Espertino card collects temperatures and humidity and send them to the Raspberry Pi 2 based MQTT broker.
+To see data we need to be subscribing to sensors at the same time (sensors data are never stored)

 ## Hardware
 #### ESPertino-32 card with ESP32-WROOM and Temperature & Humidity sensors
 <img src=espertino.jpg>